 About 6 years ago when I was still at Microsoft, I made the jump from whatever Microsoft friendly phone I was using at the time to the iPhone.
+Fun fact, you can use a quality 3d scanning service to get a digital representation of a physical object, so if you have competitor items then that is a great option to help you in the design process.
 I was insanely jealous of my Apple fanboy co-worker and his.
 Let’s be honest, the iPhone was a game changer, and me being the gadget freak, I needed to have one.
 Especially after playing around with it.

 For the past 6 years I’ve been an iPhone user and never thought twice about anything else.
 It fueled my migration from PC user to Apple across the board.
 Macbook, Apple TV, iPad, all of it.
 I’m somewhat deeply invested in the App Store ecosystem, and up until now, never even considered another phone.
 But times have changed, and despite holding on for quite some time, I’m feeling more and more compelled to look for an iPhone alternative.